 Related Article: Dawki: A Perfect Gateway to Explore the River Paradise

-After spending 1-1.5 hours near Umshiang Double Decker Living Root Bridge, you can choose to return back or move forward towards the natural swimming pool.
+After spending 1-1.5 hours at the Umshiang Double Decker Living Root Bridge, you can either head back or continue towards the natural swimming pool, which is well worth the extra effort.

 Related Article: Best Summer Destinations in India